hafidh561/Weapon-Detection-Yolov4/README.md

 ## Description

-Weapon detection using yolov4 model with GUI application based. <br>
+Weapon detection using yolov4 model with GUI application based. \
 You can use this code for another object detection, but you must have a class names, config, weights and height weight model.

 ## Installation